metal-stack-cloud/terraform-provider-metal-examples/README.md

 ```

 In case you want to destroy your cluster to free up resources, you need to perform it in two steps.
-Otherwirse terraform removes the kubeconfig before destroying the cluster resources:
+Otherwise terraform removes the kubeconfig before destroying the cluster resources:

 ```bash
 terraform destroy -target module.metal-app